junwai7159/computer-vision-codebase/object-detection/README.md

 *Fast R-CNN*
 ![fast-r-cnn](./media/fast-r-cnn.png)

+**Advantages of Fast-RCNN over RCNN**
+- Fast-RCNN passes the entire image through the pretrained model to extract the features, and then fetches the region of features that corresponds to the region proposals (obtained from selective search) of the original image
+  - R-CNN generates region proposals for each image, resizing the crops of regions, and extracting features corresponding to each crop (region proposal) create a bottleneck

 **Workflow**:
 1. Pass the image through a pretrained model to extract features prior to the flatenning layer
 2. Extract region proposals corresponding to the image